S-1297

 Plain Language

-If a reasonable person could be misled into thinking they are interacting with a human, the operator must provide a clear and conspicuous disclosure that the service is AI.
-This is a conditional trigger — it applies only when the AI's presentation could mislead, not unconditionally.
-Compare to the stricter unconditional disclosure required for minor account holders under § 48-2104(1).
+When a reasonable person could be misled into believing they are speaking with a human, the operator must provide a clear and conspicuous disclosure that the service is AI.
+This is a conditional trigger — if the conversational AI service obviously presents itself as AI, no affirmative disclosure is required.
+The standard is objective (reasonable person), not subjective.

 Statutory Text